-All first-year students are required to submit/upload a completed SHP Health Form for Clinical Programs to CastleBranch® the School of Health Profession's platform for health clearance and management and to the Student Health Service Medicat.
-This form includes a health history, physical exam, PPD or QuantiFERON®, required immunizations and documentation of a COVID-19 vaccine, COVID-19 booster (when eligible), Poliomyelitis vaccine, and TDAP (TETANUS DIPHTHERIA ACELLULAR PERTUSSIS) within the last 10 years.
+All first-year students are required to submit/upload a completed Health Form to CastleBranch[®] the School of Health Profession's platform for health clearance and management and to the Student Health Service Medicat.
+This form includes a health history, physical exam, PPD or QuantiFERON[®], required immunizations and documentation of a COVID-19 vaccine, COVID-19 booster (when eligible), Poliomyelitis vaccine, and TDAP (TETANUS DIPHTHERIA ACELLULAR PERTUSSIS) within the last 10 years.
 Quantitative documentation of titers including lab values and ranges for measles, mumps, rubella, varicella and hepatitis B (unless Hepatitis B vaccine declination statement is signed).
 Students must also sign the meningitis form online via SOLAR.

-Spring clinical rotations beginning April 2024: Current health history and physical examination using the SHP Health Form for Clinical Programs including all required labs/titers must be submitted/uploaded to CastleBranch®, reviewed and in compliance with University/Program policy requirements and dated between March 1 and March 20.
+Spring clinical rotations beginning April 2024: Current health history and physical examination using the SHP Health Form for Clinical Programs including all required labs/titers must be submitted/uploaded to CastleBranch[®], reviewed and in compliance with University/Program policy requirements and dated between March 1 and March 20.